chaisql/chai/docs/content/en/docs/genji-sql/data-types.md

   This chapter describes the list of data types
 ---

+Genji provides a list of simple data types to store and manipulate data.
+There are basically two kinds of data types:

+* *Fixed size data types*: Types who use a fixed amount of space regardless of the value stored in them.
+* *Variable size data types*: Types who take more or less space depending on the value stored in them.

 ## Fixed size data types

 | Name    | Description                     | From                     | To                      |